 The landfill has a long history of odor complaints from residents of Riverview and Trenton due to fugitive emissions of landfill gas and general garbage odors.
-This led to a class-action lawsuit against the facility, which was settled in 2014.
-Periodic complaints have been received since that time, but AQD has not verified off-site odors during recent odor complaint investigations.
+A class-action lawsuit filed by residents against Riverview Land Preserve for nuisance odors was settled in 2014.
+More recently, the facility has seen an increase in complaints, peaking in 2018: